×

 • Highest tolerated dose

-Help patients with a recent CV event reduce their chance of an MI, stroke, or coronary revascularization.
+Help patients with a recent CV event reduce their risk of an MI, stroke, or coronary revascularization.

 Add Repatha®

-Prior CV Event(s) + Another CV Risk Factor
+Prior CV Event(s) + Additional CV Risk Factors

 Clinical Factors